Locations

 Impact:

-Managing the vendor relationship well can unlock better outcomes than pure hard-nosed negotiation.
+Managing the vendor relationship effectively can yield better outcomes than relying solely on hard-nosed negotiation.

 For example, by expressing strategic commitment (“we see Microsoft as a key platform for us, but we need your help on cost to make this sustainable”), one company got Microsoft to approve an unusual concession: a mid-term license pool transfer flexibility when they divested a division, because the account team understood the business context and wanted to keep goodwill.